blackbird/handbook/README.md

 cat > post-receive
 ```

-1. And configure our shell script (replace `[PROJECT_NAME]` with your repo or site name).
+1. And configure our shell script.
 You can also add any other shell commands you'd like to run on deploy to this script:
 ```
 #!/bin/sh
-git --work-tree=/var/www/[PROJECT_NAME] --git-dir=/var/repo/[PROJECT_NAME].git checkout -f
+git --work-tree=/var/www/example.com --git-dir=/var/repo/repository.git checkout -f
 ```

 1. `ctrl+d` to save, and set up the proper permissions: